ozankiratli/Resume-ATS-Friendly/README.md

 Feel free to use and edit for your own use.

-If you have any issues feel free to submit a ticket, I'll look into it.
+If you have any issues and feature requests feel free to submit a ticket, I'll look into it.